 2. Cumberland Falls, Trail 10.
 Yeah, No. 9 made the "Top Trails" list, but the hiker wishing to avoid crowds would hike upstream from the falls.
 "You'll get the same woodlands and a whole lot less hikers to encounter, making the environment feel more exclusive," Ramsey says.

 1. Breaks Interstate Park on the Kentucky-Virginia border near Elkhorn City.
 Ramsey calls this "a jewel tucked back on the end of Pike County that trickles over into Virginia."
 He says the trails are more of the caliber one would find in a national park, and the terrain is among the most challenging he has seen.
 He advises allowing a full day for a 4-mile hike.

-KEYWORD EXCLUSIVE: Cory Ramsey’s “Top 5 Kentucky Waterfalls”
+Cory Ramsey's "Top 5 Kentucky Waterfalls"

-Another list created by Ramsey is his “Top 5 Waterfalls.”
 These are best viewed in the springtime after a few good rain showers.

 Everyone knows about Cumberland Falls, which is so high and wide that it's billed as "The Niagara of the South," but Cory Ramsey, who has seen more waterfalls than most of us, says that while it is spectacular, it is not quite his favorite Kentucky waterfall.

 In fact, it's not even his favorite waterfall at Cumberland Falls State Resort Park.